brianmoney/n8n-nodes-bluesky/README.md

   - **Binary Property**: Name of n8n binary property containing image data
   - **Alt Text**: Accessibility description for images

+Aspect Ratio Handling:
+- Each image's aspect ratio is auto-detected from the binary and sent as `{ width, height }` so images render correctly in Bluesky clients.

 When media is included, website card options are automatically disabled.

 ### Video Uploads